camillemei/Sunbeam-Organizer-Application/README.md

 - I co-hosted several NJHS events in middle school for fundraisers and school community events
 - I lead a design and finance team for a math project where we fundraised over $3700 and developed a whack-a-mole machine for the school using wood, foam, hardware, paint, and code (it was very fun :p)
 - I helped with organizing a few cultural events (performances, food, and decor) at my current school
 - I also co-created a job fair manual for event-planning (logistics, tech, and design) at an internship I recently did this summer.

+Thanks for reading!